Allow customization of the shutdown command UPS/NUT uses to take down the system

 If you want it to shutdown the system you should include the shutdown command in the script.

 In my case I run a script to shutdown all freenas dependant VMS and then use the hypervisor shutdown command to shutdown freenas vs actually shutting it down with a command.

-#14 Updated by Jan Stevenson almost 3 years ago
+#14 Updated by Jan Stevenson about 3 years ago

 Thanks Zach.
 It was unclear to me if the shutdown would then get called automatically in succession by upsmon.
 For instance given this in upsmon.conf, for example:

 NOTIFYFLAG SHUTDOWN SYSLOG+EXEC

 It seemed that a different monitoring event sent via upssched would trigger this later.

 I can see where adding the actual call to 'shutdown' of the FreeNAS box to script defined by SHUTDOWNCMD in upsmon.conf file could get the job done, but it seemed like it would be automatic later based on a different event?